• Skip to primary navigation

 Have sugar cookies leftover after the holidays or just love the concept of indulging in Sugar Cookies transformed into Truffles?
 You only need 4 simple ingredients to make this no bake Sugar Cookie Truffles recipe.

 These sugar cookie truffle bites are super easy to make and taste so amazing!
-Perfect for your Christmas, New Year's holiday dessert trays or birthday celebrations!
-Other easy truffles to make include our Oreo Truffles and Chocolate Cake Cheesecake Truffles!
+Perfect for your Christmas, New Year’s holiday dessert trays or birthday celebrations!
+Other easy truffles to make include our Oreo Truffles, these Chocolate Cake Cheesecake Truffles and check out 60 Easy No Bake Christmas Treats

 sugar cookie truffles